 Step 7: Recruit Instagram Influencers

-The third and final phase of the strategy is to recruit “influencers” in your market.
+The third and final phase to start generating sales from Instagram is to recruit “influencers” in your market.
 During phase 1 and 2, lots of people (and I mean lots) will approach you to become a “rep” or “brand ambassador”.
 Politely decline, because later on you’ll be able to go after much bigger fish.

 Later on is step 7.
-Do your research, find out who owns the most popuar personal Instagram accounts in your category.
+Do your research, find out who owns the most popular personal Instagram accounts in your category.
 You’re looking for accounts with at least 20K followers.

 Send a DM to ask if they would like a sample package of your apparel and whether they would be willing to post a picture wearing it.
 Negotiate strong terms and avoid paying anyone until your profits justify it.
 I’ve found that most guys with around 20K followers don’t make a lot of money from Instagram and are more than willing to do it in exchange for free product.

 You can set up promo codes that they can share with their followers to generate sales directly, but the real value is that it allows you to effectively outsource your content creation to people with much bigger accounts than yours.